offthehandle/MemoryPlayer/README.md

 Want to see Memory Player in action?
 [Check it out](http://www.thetektonics.com)

 ## Installation
 Installation is easy.
-The only dependency is AngularJS, and the distribution contains a [working example](src/MemoryPlayer/index.html).
+The only dependencies are AngularJS and [jPlayer](http://jplayer.org), and the distribution contains a [working example](src/MemoryPlayer/index.html).
 Download the repo and run the solution in Visual Studio or install [http-server](https://www.npmjs.com/package/http-server) to run the example.

 ### Angular Requirements
 * Memory Player 1.0 and higher requires Angular 1.4.1 or higher and has been tested with Angular 1.6.1.